ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 ibmcloud login --sso

 # Set the context by updating the kubeconfig file set by KUBECONFIG environment variable, or ~/.kube/config by default.
-ibmcloud ks cluster config --cluster <iks-cluster-name>
+ibmcloud ks cluster-config --cluster <iks-cluster-name>

 # Set kubectl to use your namespace by default.
 kubectl config set-context --current --namespace=<your-namespace>